 There may not be a more well-known person in Australia’s niche media space than media consultant John Blondin.
 He’s helped many niche publishers realise the full value of their media brands.
-Here, he talks to NPN about how to build equity in a media asset.
+Here, he talks to TMSN about how to build equity in a media asset.

 Media consultant John Blondin has been involved in Australia’s media market for over 40 years, having published award-winning B2B, B2C and custom magazines in the business, hospitality, liquor and sports industries.